-- Advocate for the ratification of, and adherence to all international instruments on SALW Control; - Propose measures for the establishment of effective parliamentary oversight of arms transfer mechanisms; - c) Invite the Government to publish an annual arms export and transfer report; - d) Initiate the adoption or amendment of SALW Control legislation as recommended by the Arms Exports Analysis Report; and - e) Support the work of the National SALW Commission and the implementation of the National SALW Control Strategy with adequate budgetary allocation.
+- a.
+Advocate for the ratification of, and adherence to all international instruments on SALW Control; - b.
+Propose measures for the establishment of effective parliamentary oversight of arms transfer mechanisms; - c.
+Support the work of the National SALW Commission and the implementation of the National SALW Control Strategy with adequate budgetary allocation.